krassowski/complex-upset/README.md

 </details>

-Click [here for more examples with the full source code](Examples.ipynb).
-Also contains instructions for using from Python.
+The full list of examples is available in the [documentation](https://krassowski.github.io/complex-upset/articles/Examples.html); it also contains instructions for the use from Python.

 ## Install